 WHAT’S YOUR NORMAL JOB?

 There’s no normal job — this is it!
-I’ve brought my previous chapters in photography to a close and thrown everything into The LSP.
+I’ve ended my previous photographic chapters and thrown everything into The LSP.
 There is no Plan B.

 It’s been a high risk strategy — to “give up my day job” — but I believe the only way to achieve my original vision is to totally commit myself to it.

 Now I find myself in the midst of a classic scenario: I’ve gone too far to turn back, and nor would I want to.

 I utterly believe in the Project, but making such a huge commitment has not always been easy!